f-tommy/SeaGapDocs/dataformat.md

 0.188984299 -6.990937724 -15.300000000
 ```

-## pxp-ini.xyh
+## pxp-ini.inp

 Positions of individual seafloor transponders at each site are given in the file.
 The positions must be given in meter.
 In order to provide these positions, you have to convert geographic coordinates into the projection coordinates.
 The projection center should be defined as a center of the transponder array for each site, and must be fixed among GNSS-A campaign cruises.
-You can convert the geographic coordinates into the projection coordinates by ll2xy function shown in Others via [GMT](https://github.com/GenericMappingTools/GMT.jl) mapprojection module
+You can convert the geographic coordinates into the projection coordinates by `ll2xy` function shown in [Others](/others/) via [GMT](https://github.com/GenericMappingTools/GMT.jl) mapprojection module

 The file has three rows, which indicate the transponder positions in meter (1: EW position, 2: NS position, 3: UD position).
 Each line shows one seafloor transponder position; thus, the total number of lines indicate the total number of transponders at each site.
 The line number of this file corresponds to the transponder number written in "obsdata.inp".

 @@important
-\$ cat pxp-ini.xyh
+\$ cat pxp-ini.inp
 @@
 ```plaintext
  997.5346  985.5925 -2738.9998